FAQ

 How do I handle a painted bjd safely?

 See above regarding care against falls.
 Make sure to color lock clothing and wigs (check with your wig maker to see if they color lock) to prevent staining.
-Do not touch painted areas with your bare hands; this absolutely will ‘eat’ any painted surface, and faster than you’d think, by dissolving the bonds that allow the sealant to do its job.
+Do not touch painted areas with your bare hands; this absolutely will ‘eat’ any painted surface faster than you’d think by dissolving the bonds that allow the sealant to do its job.
 Wear cotton gloves to touch any painted part.
 When you’re posing the doll, be careful not to scrape parts against each other (it’s very easy to scratch dolls this way.
+And of course keep your doll out of water and direct UV exposure.

 What is a recast?
 A recast is an illegal bootleg, typically made of inferior material in order to scam unknowing buyers and undercut legitimate artisans.
 It’s an ongoing problem in the resin art doll world.
 If a price seems too good to be true on ebay/aliE/etsy, check with the legitimate community or simply avoid it.
 It’s probably a scam.
 If you think you’ve been victim to such a scam, reach out to someone who can help you verify (even the original artist) so that you can pursue appropriate resolutions.
 Whatever you do, don’t sell a recast or try to pass it off as something it isn’t (then you’re breaking the law as well).